-In 2016, the Company obtained a long-term loan from a local bank amounting to SR 176.03 million.
-During 2016, the Company has withdrawn SR 176.03 million.
-During 2017, repaid SR 7.71 million.
-During 2021, the Company has not drawn any amount and repaid SR 33.07 million.
+In 2016, the Company obtained a long-term loan from a local bank amounting to SR 176.03 million and used the facility fully.
+During 2020, the Company has withdrawn an additional facility of SR 11.17 million.
 The loan is repayable in 14 equal semi-annual instalments commencing October 2020.
-During 2020, the Company has withdrawn an additional facility of SR 11.17 million and repaid SR 4.47 million.
-The loan is secured by joint and several personal guarantee of Sheikh Tariq Al-Qahtani and Sheikh Salah Al-Qahtani.
+The loan is secured by joint and several personal guarantee of two shareholders Sheikh Tariq Al-Qahtani and Sheikh Salah Al-Qahtani.
 Interest on this loan is charged at floating rates based on the 12 months SIBOR plus margin.
 The loan requires maintenance of certain conditions including financial ratios.
-As at 31 December 2021 and 31 December 2020, the Company is not in compliance with certain covenants.
+As at 31 December 2022 and 31 December 2021, the Company is not in compliance with certain covenants.
 The management is in process of taking necessary remedial actions.
-However, as the loan agreement does not require early settlement of loan as a result of this non-compliance, long-term balance of SR 121.87 million continues to be classified as non-current.
+However, as the loan agreement does not require early settlement of loan as a result of this non-compliance, accordingly long-term balance of this loan continues to be classified in accordance with the original terms of agreement.